 When I started my graphic design journey the theme of space has continued to be part of what I love to create.
-Here are a few worlds I have designed over the years.

 On a remote planet past the third quadrant is Tali Nvda that consists of two moons, three pyramids, and a small outpost of robots who believe the light from the pyramids will help these moons continue to rotate around the planet.